Observing Report - An Hour of

 planisphere, as the stars were printed on a translucent, dark-blue

 background (so as to look like the night sky?)
-There must have
+There must have been

 something else special about it that I couldn't see, because they wanted